UrbanCoffee/amber-projects/README.md

 # amber-projects
-A collection of scripts and programs in the Amber programming language.
+My collection of scripts and programs in the Amber programming language.